If someone were to look up you on social media right now, what would their first impression be of you?

 If you are posting images to promote a new project you’re working on, or to make some other kind of exciting announcement, it’s worth it to optimize your images for each platform so that they can perform well.

-Generally, the optimal dimensions for in-post images are:
+The optimal dimensions for in-post images (according to SproutSocial) are:

 Instagram: 1080 x 1080